 Egyptian - American.
-Grew up in Alexandria.
+He grew up in Alexandria.
 Degree from UCLA.
-Spent most of his life in USA and Switzerland.
-Was CEO of a major petroleum company.
-Was asked by Egyptian government to serve and agreed but only if it was in Alexandria.
+He spent most of his life in the USA and Switzerland.
+He was CEO of a major petroleum company.
+The Egyptian government asked him to serve and agreed, but only if it was in Alexandria.

-Alexandria has 30% cotton industry and 40% petrol industry in all of Egypt
+Alexandria has 30% of the cotton industry and 40% of the petrol industry in all of Egypt

 5M residence + 3M seasonal workers in summer.
 33km of shoreline

 Goals: Health and Education.
 Everything else is extra

 Proposal to build a series of 3km x 1km islands, each dedicated to different sectors (education island, medical island, etc.) Similar to the UAE.